 Do you have a post about your favorite places to thrift/shop/eat/hang out/see in Richmond, VA?
 Here you go.

 What are your favorite places to shop for rugs/pillows/lamps/sofas/dining tables, etc?
 Here’s a post about all of our favorite shopping sources listed by category.

-How do you make your mood boards?
-We make them in Adobe Photoshop (after bringing a bunch of our favorite items into Photoshop, we size ‘em, cut them out, and add some numbers to create a handy dandy guide that correlates to our explanations).
+How did you make your mood boards?
+We made them in Adobe Photoshop (after bringing a bunch of our favorite items into Photoshop, we size ’em, cut them out, and add some numbers to create a handy dandy guide that correlates to our explanations).
 If you don’t have access to Photoshop, we’ve heard great things about OlioBoard, Polyvore and MyDeco so you might want to check those out.

 What’s up with the button that says you support various causes on your sidebar?
-Every year we’re thrilled to be able to support three of our favorite charities.
+We’re thrilled to be able to support three of our favorite charities.
 This past year we made a donation of $1,000 to the Richmond Habitat For Humanity (along with donating our fee for designing a showhouse to them) and also donated $500 to The National Multiple Sclerosis Society and $500 to FeedMore (which supports hunger relief with initiatives like Meals On Wheels).
 We definitely encourage others to check them out – you can donate here, here, and here.